ara3d/Plato.Geometry/README.md

 * **Type** - a concrete data type (e.g., a struct)
 * **Concept** - an abstract data type (e.g., an interface or trait)

-## Concepts - Zero Cost Abstractions
+## Concepts - Low Cost Abstractions

 If a function is defined with a concept as its first parameter, an implementation is automatically generated for each type that implements that concept.
 This is similar to how [C++ templates work](https://en.cppreference.com/w/cpp/language/templates).

+This is more efficient than interfaces or abstract functions, because what would normally require a virtual table lookup in many cases can be avoided altogether.
+The trade-off is increased code size.

 ## Object Syntax but not an OOPL